2009-2010 Academic Senate Distinguished Faculty Awards

 She delights in working with students of medicine at all levels and sees the brightest of futures in her specialty.

 To select each year’s recipients the Academic Senate Committee on Academic Personnel designates a selection committee comprised of faculty and student representatives from all four schools.
 Student representatives are assigned by Associate Deans from each of the respective Schools.
 This award honors teaching efforts with both students and residents.

 Distinction in Mentoring

-Category 1 (Faculty at the Assistant or Associate rank): The 2009 recipient of the Academic Senate Distinction In Mentoring Award for faculty at the Associate rank is Priscilla Hsue, MD, Assistant Adjunct Professor in the Department of Medicine, Division of Cardiology, School of Medicine.
+Category 1 (Faculty at the Assistant or Associate rank): The 2010 recipient of the Academic Senate Distinction In Mentoring Award for faculty at the Associate rank is Louise Walter, MD, Associate Professor In Residence, Department of Medicine, Division of Geriatrics.

-Category 2 (Faculty at the rank of full Professor): The 2009 recipient of the Academic Senate Distinction In Mentoring Award for faculty at the rank of full Professor is Lisa A. Bero, PhD, Professor in the Department of Clinical Pharmacy, School of Pharmacy.
+Category 2 (Faculty at the rank of full Professor): The 2010 recipient of the Academic Senate Distinction In Mentoring Award for faculty at the rank of full Professor is Ralph Gonzales, MD, MSPH, Professor, Department of Medicine, Division of General Internal Medicine.